 • Ownership Insecurity: Lack of legal documentation leaves the poor vulnerable to land grabbing and long-term legal disputes.

 The “tyranny” and “corruption” at the Tehsil level are not just administrative failures; they are political liabilities.
-The grievance emphasizes that such local malpractice maligns the image of the Uttar Pradesh government, making high-tech state welfare schemes appear inaccessible or fraudulent to the common mass.
+The grievance .

 The grievance bypasses local officials—who are the subjects of the complaint—and appeals directly to the Joint Secretary in Lucknow.
 This highlights a lack of faith in the local Mirzapur administration to self-correct, necessitating a high-level independent inquiry into the Sub-Divisional Magistrate (SDM) and their subordinates.

-The SVAMITVA Scheme (Survey of Villages and Mapping with Improvised Technology in Village Areas) was launched with a revolutionary promise: to use cutting-edge drone technology to provide rural residents with a “Gharauni” (property card).
-This legal document is meant to be a tool of empowerment, allowing villagers to secure bank loans, prove ownership, and protect their ancestral land from encroachment.
+The SVAMITVA Scheme (Survey of Villages and Mapping with Improvised Technology in Village Areas) launched with a revolutionary promise: it uses cutting-edge drone technology to provide rural residents with a “Gharauni” (property card).
+However, reports of corruption in UP’s Swamitwa Scheme have emerged, raising concerns about the integrity of the implementation process and the distribution of property cards.
+This legal document empowers villagers to secure bank loans, prove ownership, and protect their ancestral land from encroachment.

-However, in Tehsil Lalganj, District Mirzapur, the gap between policy and practice has become a chasm.
-While the technology is high-tech, the human element—specifically the local revenue administration—is allegedly mired in old-world corruption and arbitrary decision-making.
+In Tehsil Lalganj, District Mirzapur, the gap between policy and practice has become a chasm.
+While the technology remains high-tech, local revenue administration allegedly falls prey to old-world corruption and engages in arbitrary decision-making.

 The Ghost in the Machine: When Drones Can’t “See” the Poor

-The SVAMITVA scheme relies on drone mapping to ensure every residential structure is accounted for.
-This process is designed to be objective and transparent.
-Yet, a formal grievance (Registration No: GOVUP/E/2025/0042472) filed by Shivam Gupta highlights a disturbing anomaly.
+The SVAMITVA scheme employs drone mapping to ensure that officials account for every residential structure.
+This process aims to be objective and transparent.
+However, a formal grievance (Registration No: GOVUP/E/2025/0042472) filed by Shivam Gupta reveals a disturbing anomaly.

-The house of Ram Dulari Devi (wife of Ram Dular Bhujwa) and her daughter Anarkali Devi was somehow excluded from the distribution of property cards.
-This raises a fundamental question: If the drone sees all, why did the tehsil staff fail to document this specific household?
-The complainant argues that the technology is being bypassed by human interference.
-When staff manipulate records or selectively omit residents, the transparency promised by the central government is effectively neutralized.
+Ram Dulari Devi, the wife of Ram Dular Bhujwa, and her daughter Anarkali Devi found themselves excluded from the distribution of property cards.
+This situation raises a fundamental question: If the drone sees everything, why did the tehsil staff fail to document this specific household?
+The complainant argues that human interference is bypassing the technology.
+When staff manipulate records or selectively omit residents, they effectively neutralize the transparency promised by the central government.

 Direct vs. Circumstantial Evidence of Corruption